-Get legal aid if it is available in your province, and if you qualify.
-If possible, try to connect with a lawyer before you apply for legal aid.
+Apply for legal aid if it is available where you are.
+If possible, talk to an immigration lawyer before you apply.

-Be honest and forthcoming with your legal representative.
-It may be difficult for them to help you if you hide information.
+Be open and honest with your legal representative.
+It will be difficult for them to help you if you hide information.
+They are your guide.

 This is your refugee claim